 Who you can talk to

-An occupational therapist can help assess your ability to transfer from your wheelchair and the kind of equipment needed to do so safely.
+A driver trained occupational therapist can help assess your ability to transfer from your wheelchair and the kind of equipment needed to do so safely.
 They can also support you when purchasing a specialised vehicle.

-Portable transfer options
+Portable wheelchair to car transfer options

 Transfer handles: Transfer handles give the user something to hold on to as they enter and exit the car.
 These handles are added and removed to the lock on an open car doorframe, though may not be compatible with some car models.